awsdocs/amazon-ecs-developer-guide/doc_source/create-task-definition.md

    To run your **AWS Fargate \(serverless\)** tasks on Windows containers, choose a supported Windows operating system\.
 For more information, see [Task Operating Systems](AWS_Fargate.md#fargate-task-os)\.

-1. For **Task size**, specify the CPU and memory values to reserve for the task\.
+1. For **Task size**, choose the CPU and memory values to reserve for the task\.
 The CPU value is specified as vCPUs and memory is specified as GB\.

    For tasks hosted on Fargate, the following table shows the valid CPU and memory combinations\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-task-definition.html)